USFWS/secas/content/blog/draft/2026-07-22-Mid-year-update-for-SECAS-Steering-Committee.md

 Staff recently put together this mid-year update at the request of our Steering Committee.
 It summarizes recent accomplishments, ongoing work, and future directions for the partnership. [>>Check out the pdf](/pdf/2026_MidYear_Accomplishments_Final_sm.pdf)!

+Highlights include:
+- Reconvening working groups and reinvigorating governance
+- Updating the Goal Report and Southeast Conservation Blueprint
+- Implementing recommendations from the national and Southeast Association of Fish and Wildlife Agencies
+- Regrouping after recent disruption and capacity losses with a continued focus on user support